Summary

 National Cemetery Administration

 Five years later, Congress established the State Cemetery Grants Program under Public Law 95-476.
-The National Cemetery Administration now administers this program, which provides assistance to states and U.S. territories in establishing, expanding, and improving veterans cemeteries.[49]
-As part of its operations, the VA marks graves in national and state cemeteries (and the graves of veterans in private cemeteries upon request), and manages the State Cemetery Grants Program.
-The VA’s National Cemetery Administration oversees 131 national cemeteries in 39 states (including Puerto Rico), along with 33 soldier lots and monument sites.
+The National Cemetery Administration now administers this program, which provides assistance to states and U.S. territories in establishing, expanding, and improving veterans cemeteries.[58]

 Center for Women Veterans

-The Center for Women Veterans (CWA) was established within the Department of Veterans Affairs by Public Law 103-446 in November 1994.[50]
-The Center’s mission is to:
+The Center for Women Veterans (CWA) was established within the Department of Veterans Affairs by Public Law 103-446 in November 1994.[64]
+The center’s mission is to:

 • Monitor and coordinate the VA’s delivery of health care, benefits, and programs for women veterans